 Pet foods are recalled when bacterial and other types of contamination are suspected.
 Recalls are designed to err on the side of caution and should not exclude a particular company from consideration.
-All foods, including those for humans have the potential to contain harmful bacteria unless they are cooked.
+All foods, including those for humans, have the potential to contain harmful bacteria unless they are cooked.
 Most commercial foods are cooked and have a much reduced risk of bacterial contamination compared to raw food.
 Contamination is still possible, however, after the cooking step.
 Many of the large companies analyze food for potential contamination.
 Smaller companies often have fewer resources for testing, and fewer people are affected if such a food is recalled.
 The contamination often occurs not because of malice or inadequacies in the preparation, but from the supply chain itself.
 Even with the recent recalls, the rate of adverse effects from pet food consumption is lower than that of products intended for human consumption.
-For details of any recalls, visit the FDA Recalls Enforment Reports website.
+For details of any recalls, visit the FDA Recalls Enforcement Reports site.

 Switching pet foods

-When switching a pet food, a slow transition is recommended over the course of a week to give the intestine and the bacteria it contains a chance to adapt to new ingredients.
+When switching a pet food, a slow transition is recommended over the course of a week to give your pet’s intestine and the bacteria it contains a chance to adapt to new ingredients.
 Based on the current research and AAFCO standards, it is not necessary to switch diets, as unlike human processed foods, these diets are designed to best meet pets’ nutritional requirements.
 It is recommended that you do not use exotic ingredients (rabbit, bison, etc.) as some animals may require a novel protein diet trial later in life, meaning being fed a protein which they have never had.
 This is difficult in animals that have consumed many foods throughout their lives.

 Dry and soft moist foods should be stored in a cool dry place off the floor for no more than 3 months after opening.
 If you empty the bag into a storage container remember to empty the container completely before adding more food so that old food does not remain at the bottom and keep the label product code in case you have issues later.
 Canned foods should be kept in the fridge after opening and then for no more than 24 hrs.